jasonm23/bootstrap2-chosen/README.md

 </div>
 ```

-How you add `bootstrap-chosen.sass` to you build process is up to you.
+How you add `bootstrap-chosen.scss` to you build process is up to you.
 Just keep in mind
-that it needs access to any other required `.sass`.
+that it needs access to any other required `.scss`.

 License: [MIT](https://en.wikipedia.org/wiki/MIT_License)